Kimserey/Groomgy.HealthChecks.AspNetCore/README.md

 ## Health endpoint path

-The default endpint is on `/health` but can be overriden with the configuration:
+The default endpint is on `/health` but can be overriden with the configuration in `appsettings.json`:

 ```
 {
   "endpoints": {
     "health": "/internal/__health"
   }
 }
 ```